frc-862/PitCartManager/README.md

 ## Future Plans
 - [x] [should be fixed i think] orange color is never set back when switching matches
-- [x] improve stream code changing
-- [x] prolly should remove the different shift types cuz its confusing and unnecessary
 - [ ] maybe add an option for world champs (changes bracket.html and changes stream presets)
 - [ ] View of current stats of comp including OPR's and current RPs (have current team at top with rankings shown)
 - [ ] ~~robot functions that popup when detecting rio (maybe showing ip and stuff)~~